 Some tunnels are rabbit holes, some filled with pack rat vaults.
 Some tunnels are underground, dark and womb like, leading to gold and silver leprechaun caches.
 Some tunnels are constructed with giant boring machines, go under seas and through mountains to deep underground cities.
 Through some tunnels we enter this world, and through others, leave.

 This horizontal escalator is a metaphor of our times.
 Pampered, we need to walk, but aren’t forced to.

 Two girls pass, in a hurry.
 One lifts her phone and takes a selfie.

 This gleaming tunnel of concrete, glass and steel moves us steadily forwards.
 On a moving treadmill, we go where we are told,are put where we are wanted, are entered on flight lists, and ring up charges on our credit cards in a credit world.

 We live in a rabbit hole and, like Alice, trying to find real is something we can’t exactly put our finger on.

 This flat escalator, if I stayed on it, could roll me right off the edge of the Earth.

 I look at a dark stone shaped like a huge pill on my plate, then look at my ordered meat on the plate which looks too rare.
-The hot stone is used to cook slices of steak, as I like them.
-By placing each slice on the hot stone, I can cook it rare, medium, done, or well done, just like I like it.
+The hot stone, it appears, is used to finish cooking the little slices of steak, as customers desire them.
+By placing each slice on the hot stone, I can cook my steak rare, medium, done, or well done, just like I like it.
 I am not just a consumer of a product, but a participant in it’s production.

 I’m sure this cooking technique has been around for thousands of years in Japan, but it is new to a New Mexico cowpoke.

 The whole process makes it twice as long to finish my dinner,as it usually does ,but I enjoy my food more.

 Hearing meat sizzle on the stone reminds me of backyard barbecues and my Dad’s famous barbecue ribs.